zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     * Running on http://X.X.X.X:5000/ (Press CTRL+C to quit)
     ````

-9. Use Terminal main menu to click File > New Tab, to open a new tab.
+9. Use Terminal main menu to click File > **New Tab**, to open a new tab.
 Use the new tab to perform two POST request with CURL client.

     ````
     <copy>